vizia/vizia-book/src/quickstart/layout.md

 ## Centering the views

 By default the `HStack` view will stretch to fill its parent, in this case the window.
-We can center the contents of the `HStack` by applying stretch space around all of the children, which we can do using the `child_space()` modifier and setting it to `Stretch(1.0)`.
-Then we can add horizontal space between the children using the `col_between()` modifier:
+We can center the contents of the `HStack` using the `alignment()` modifier and setting it to `Alignment::Center`.
+Then we can add horizontal space between the children using the `gap()` modifier:

 ```rust
 use vizia::prelude::*;